Thousands of dead fish around Kawau Island in Hauraki Gulf off Auckland coast

 • Hauraki Gulf - Tīkapa Moana: Snapper, crayfish stocks in peril as our big blue backyard under pressure

+A Department of Conservation spokesperson said he had spoken to two rangers about the dead fish.

+"The word is it was a variety of fish and MPI are aware of it and investigating," he said.

-The Herald has contacted the Ministry for Primary Industries and the Department of Conservation for comment.
+The Herald has contacted the Ministry for Primary Industries for comment.

 More to come